Registered Charity Number 1193478

 The Choir moved to Toll Gavel Church in 1972 and David Wilkinson was appointed conductor in 1982 on Bob’s death.

 In 1987, the Choir joined the “1000 Yorkshire Male Voices” concert at the Royal Albert Hall to raise money for Yorkshire Cancer Research, and the choir’s desire to raise funds for charitable causes continues to the present day.
-We now hold a concert each year, alternatively for the President’s and the Chairman’s charity, in Toll Gavel Church.
-The charities for 2014, 2015, 2016 and 2017 have been, respectively, the Teenage Cancer Trust, the Dove House Hospice trust, the RNLI and Hornsea Inshore Rescue.
+Details of our specifically Charity concerts since we started the practice five years ago can be seen above.

-David Wilkinson retired as Conductor (Musical Director) in 1992, when he handed over to Ian Brocklesby but continued as a choir member until 2015.
+David Wilkinson retired as Conductor (Musical Director) in 1992, when he handed over to Ian Brocklesby, was appointed Honorary life member and continued as a choir member until retiring in 2016.

 Website Quality Control: Linda Szafran